 The CPR has already entered into force.
 However, the main parts of its substantial Articles shall apply first from 1 July 2013.

-The following links provide further informaiton:
+The following links provide further information relating to construction products, regulation and harmonized standards:

 - NSAI Product Certification and CE marking